By Melissa Salvatore

 He was the only doctor in the hospital who could perform the procedure, and since it was illegal, I felt like I had no choices when it came to anaesthetics and treatments.
 I had to trust that they knew what they were doing.

 The first two hours after surgery were painful and uncomfortable.
 By the time I left, though, I felt okay.
 Physically the recovery was quick.
-I didn’t have any more pain, and it took about a month for my body and hormone’s to regulate.
+I didn’t have to miss work nor did I experience any more pain, and it took about a month for my cycle and hormone’s to regulate.
 I went to a women’s clinic closer to my home with a wonderful woman doctor for follow-ups and there were no complications.
 Emotionally, it was more difficult for me to cope, especially when my hormone levels were still up.
 Over the phone, I sought out decision counselling before the abortion, as well as post-abortioncounselling through the following Canadian organizations:

 Choice in Health: 416-975-9300; 1-866-565-9300; www.choiceinhealth.ca